Grinshpon/dark-ring/README.md

 # Dark Ring - LOWREZ 2020

-A first person rogue-lite in which you descend into the dungeons in seach of the Dark Ring, said to contain the power to cure the plague of undeath that haunts your land.
+A first person rogue-lite in which you descend into the dungeons in search of the Dark Ring, said to contain the power to cure the plague of undeath that haunts your land.

 ## Objective